Pshy0/pshy_merge/DESIGN_CHOICES.md

 This document is intended to describe design choices regarding this project.
 The goal is to explain why things are being done in a way and not in another.
-Each explaination may begin with an introduction to what is the feature for, and then be folowed by an explaination about why other designs were not chosen.
+Each explaination may begin with an introduction about the feature or topic, and then be folowed by an explaination about why other designs were not chosen.